 Want a Deiss grater?
 You can grab one over on Amazon & by using code 8VHVPN53 you can have 20% off!

 How fab is that?!
 Just be careful when you’re using it, you don’t want to Deiss with death (I’ll get my coat 😂).

 Xanthan Gum is a syn free thickener and works a bit like cornflour.
 You add it to a liquid, and it thickens but you only need to add a little!

 When I say a little you use 1/4 tsp Xanthan gum in place of 1 tbsp cornflour.

 Whenever we need to replace oil in cooking we use Frylight.
 Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
-The Sunflower or Olive Oil flavours are ideal for this Syn Free Sweet Chilli Sauce recipe.
+The Rapeseed or Olive Oil flavours are ideal for this Syn Free Sweet Chilli Sauce recipe.